crt26/pqc-evaluation-tools/README.md

 - [x] Update [oqsssl-generate-keys.sh](scripts/test-scripts/oqsssl-generate-keys.sh) to use current supported algorithms in Liboqs and OQS-OpenSSL-Provider and key generation methods in OpenSSL-3.2.1
 - [x] Determine possibility of using s_time tls performance testing tool with OQS-Provider and if not possible create new/modify automated testing scripts using s_server and s_client tools to gather tls performance metrics (parsing scripts will need to be modified to handle this)
 - [x] Update [setup.sh](setup.sh) and [oqsssl-generate-keys](scripts/test-scripts/oqsssl-generate-keys.sh) to handle changes to the openssl.conf file during and after setup, as the final conf file for testing will have changes that interfere with the key generation process.
 A dynamic change to the openssl.conf file will be required for both tasks.
-- [ ] Update [full-pqc-tls-test.sh](scripts/test-scripts/full-pqc-tls-test.sh) to account for changes in directory structure and OQS-OpenSSL-Provider tools
+- [x] Update [full-pqc-tls-test.sh](scripts/test-scripts/full-pqc-tls-test.sh) to account for changes in directory structure and OQS-OpenSSL-Provider tools
-- [ ] Update all automated testing scripts to use a more refined and efficient method for storing result data compared to current up-results method
+- [x] Update all automated testing scripts to use a more refined and efficient method for storing result data compared to current up-results method
 - [ ] Update documentation to reflect changes to repository functionality and structure
+- [ ] Resolve issues with testing on ARMv8 devices [bug-report-on-liboqs-repo](https://github.com/open-quantum-safe/liboqs/issues/1761)
+- [ ] Integrate Hybrid algorithmic testing to OQS-OpenSSL-Provider scripts
+- [ ] Integrate Hybrid test handling in parsing scripts

 ## Contents <!-- omit from toc -->
 - [Notice:](#notice)